jacobhjkim/TIL/random-thoughts/the-queens-gambit-2020.md

 Beth becomes addicted to tranquilizers when she was only nine years old.
 She discovers alcohol when she was like 15 or 16, and smokes cigarettes soon after.
 She goes to the Paris chess finals hungover and loses because of that!
 Some shows are focused on the “Will They or Won’t They” relationship.
 Instead, The Queens Gambit focuses on, “Will she go crazy and destroy herself or Not?”
 Even when Beth was young, Mr. Shaibel warned about her genius.
 The reporter from the local magazine says something along the line of “genius often comes madness.”
 Harry Beltik gives Beth a book about Morphy, a legendary chess player who retired at 21 and died early.
 “The pride and the sorrow of chess is gone forever.”
 And many more warnings about Beth’s future throughout the entire show.
 The plot around one’s gift and self-destructiveness was refreshing and nice, to say the least.
 I don’t know exactly how to describe it but it was good.
 I wish I was more articulate about expressing my feeling towards this.
 Anyway, Beth somewhat reminded me of BoJack Horseman.
 Obviously, Beth is not a total trainwreck like BoJack, but they share some similarities like the loneliness, abusive parents, unpleasant childhood, fame, drugs, and alcohol.
 Unlike BoJack, Beth overcomes her issues and addiction.
 When she flushed her sedatives down the toilet in Moscow, I was so happy for her.

 On a side note, I don’t know why I enjoy plots about one’s utter self-destruction, like BoJack Horseman and The Queen’s Gambit.
-I don’t know how I empathize with them even though I’ve never had such experience nor the desire to do so.
+I don’t know how I empathize with them even though I’ve never had such experiences nor the desire to do so.
 I guess I have some inner demons that I am don’t know much about.
 It might wreck me when I am older.
 I am excited to find out.

 ### Mr.Shaibel
 WHY DIDN’T BETH VISIT MR.SHAIBEL NOR GAVE HIM HIS $10.
 JESUS CHRIST BETH!